idptools/sparrow/README.md

 	print(P.predictor.scaling_exponent())
 	print(P.predictor.prefactor())

-Note that Rg and Re can be calculated using the `use_scaled` flag, which if used means we calculate on a network trained on Rg/Sqrt(N) and Re/Sqrt(N) data.
-We found this works better for shorter sequences.
+Note that Rg and Re can be calculated using the `use_scaled` flag, which if used, means we calculate on a network trained on Rg/Sqrt(N) and Re/Sqrt(N) data.
+In general, we always recommend using use_scaled (which is the default behavior); it provides much better accuracy at shorter sequences, and is the mode used in the main-text ALBATROSS figures.

 #### Batch predictions
-ALBATROSS also affords a batch mode which on GPUs enables 1000s of seconds in a few seconds.
+ALBATROSS also affords a batch mode which on GPUs enables 1000s of sequences to be predicted in a few seconds.

 Batch prediction can be obtained via